 Love Unleashes Life: Abortion and the Art of Communicating Truth

 How does one speak about the controversial topic of abortion with wisdom and grace?
-Stephanie Gray delivers a masterful presentation where she balances communicating to the head and the heart.
+Stephanie Connors, formerly Gray, delivers a masterful presentation where she balances communicating to the head and the heart.
 She tackles the common arguments in favor of abortion with an appeal to science, philosophy, psychology, and human rights.
 Using the power of questions and stories, she both informs and inspires the audience to protect pre-born humans while loving born humans too.